 - Human Resources – Workers, Volunteers, Board Members, Target

-- Past experience – Education and success, build blocks for your reputation among communities
+- Past experience – Education, and success, building blocks for your reputation among communities

 - Physical resources – your location, building, equipment

-- Financial – Grants, funding agencies, other sources of income
+- Financial – Grants, funding agencies, and other sources of income

 - Activities and processes – The program you run, the recruitment system you have

 Do not be too decent when listing your energy.
 If you find it difficult to name them, just start by listing your features (for example, we are small, we are connected to the neighborhood).
 Some of these will probably be power.